Up to 60% off sofas & mattresses — limited‑time deals.

 Feature Sofa Disassembly & Reassembly Couch Movers Pick Up & Delivery Small Moves

-Disassemble + reassemble included Yes Yes If needed If needed
+Disassembly included Yes Yes If needed If needed

 Tight-space focus Very high High Medium-high Medium-high

-Typical workflow Assess → protect → disassemble → move → reassemble → final check Plan route → protect → move → place → final check Confirm details → pickup → transport → place → optional dis/reassembly Match scope → load → transport → unload
+Typical workflow Assess → protect → disassemble → move → reassemble → final check Plan route → protect → move → place → final check Confirm details → pickup → transport → place → optional breakdown Match scope → load → transport → unload

-Best for sofa types Sectionals, sleepers, recliners, vintage pieces Most couch types Oversized purchases Single bulky items and small apartments
+Best sofa types Sectionals, sleepers, recliners, vintage pieces Most couch types Oversized purchases Single bulky items and small apartments

 How We Tested It